dennisdeh/OECDapi/README.md

-## OECD API
+## OECDapi - Resilient and Asynchronous
 This package is a convenient wrapper around the publicly available [OECD Data Explorer APIs](https://data-explorer.oecd.org/), which adds resilience and extra consistency checks, while also making it easier to work with (see the important information below).

-The main class is the `OECD` class, which has two distinct modes of operating:
+The main class is the (`OECD` class)[modules/oecd.py], which has two distinct modes of operating:
  - Legacy mode: It can be run in 'legacy' mode, which involves sending URL requests to the OECD Data Explorer APIs.
 A rudimentary approach to retrials is implemented.
  - Celery mode: Alternatively it can be run in 'celery' mode, where a [Celery backend](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) ensures proper task queuing, exceptions handling and asynchronous operation using [redis](https://redis.io/).

-The necessary containers are all defined in the docker-compose file, which also includes an SQL database container where results can be stored, and the interaction with SQL servers is conveniently build into the `OECD` class.
+The necessary containers are all defined in the docker-compose file, which also includes an SQL database container where results can be stored, and the interaction with SQL servers is conveniently build into the (`OECD` class)[modules/oecd.py].

 ## Installation
 Clone the repository and follow the usage instructions below to integrate it into your workflow.